flareman/homebridge-caddx-interlogix/README.md

 2. I would like to add the option for night arming, i.e. home arming with immediate alarm triggering when the front door contact fires.
 HomeKit/HomeBridge offers this capability, but the network interface code (which was used for reverse engineering this plugin) does not include a clear command for this.
 It might be possible, but it requires testing different command codes to find the proper one, which - even if such a command exists - is essentially trial-and-error, and very time consuming.

 3. Some people use several components in their security setup, which are not necessarily part of the CaddX line (i.e. separate Aqara window vibration sensors).
 I would like to look into the ability to manually fire an alarm, so that these people can set their own alarm rules in HomeKit.

-## Changelog

-* 1.2.1 Fixed bug recreating outputs every other server restart when displayOutputSwitched is set to false
-* 1.2.0 Disabled SSL functionality; NX-595E SSL version is depreciated and not supported by newer NodeJS/OpenSSL library versions
-* 1.1.9 Added output relay control option in config.json; README.md description for output relay switches
-* 1.1.8 Added output relay control; set requirement for TLSv1 for SSL connections
-* 1.1.7 Added SSL support
-* 1.1.6 Fixed error in area state masking code; changed default value for radar bypass option; clarified alarm flags
-* 1.1.5 Added sensor persistence
-* 1.1.3-1.1.4 Added option to display bypass switches for sensors
-* 1.1.2 Lint error fix at platform.ts
-* 1.1.1 Fixed zone ignoring bug; added override zone index option and automatic accessory pruning for changed sensor types and removed sensors
-* 1.1.0 Added zone ignoring capability; added smoke sensor override option
-* 1.0.15 Removed unnamed zones pruning from core logic for versions up to 0.106
-* 1.0.14 Allowed for unnamed zones for compatibility with pre-.106 version interfaces
-* 1.0.13 Added debug output for testing purposes
-* 1.0.12 Disabled the arm status check before issuing a zone bypass command; need a way to determine which zones are assigned to which area
-* 1.0.10 - 1.0.11 Fixed a bug in followup to commit 3bc2290 where zone bypass commands were crashing the plugin
-* 1.0.7 - 1.0.9 Attempt to fix crashing behavior while parsing installations with non-sequential zone bank numbers; special thanks go to  ([@mabrodeur](https://github.com/mabrodeur)) for help with debugging
-* 1.0.6 Changed the retrieveZones function in security system source code to modify the counter, in order to account for non-sequential zone setup on the installer's side; props go to Jo Lienhoop ([@](https://github.com/JoHoop)) for discovering this bug
-* 1.0.5 Fixed a bug where attempting to rearm an already armed zone would crash the Homebridge instance
-* 1.0.4 Added zone bypassing capabilities.
-Also, the system now will not allow an arming command to go through when an area is not ready for arming (i.e. contact sensor at fault without being bypassed)
-* 1.0.3 Added override customization option to zone sensors
-* 1.0.2 Fixed URI decoding in zone and area names
-* 1.0.1 Fixed '%20' instead of blank in zone names
-* 1.0.0 Initial release